Nagorno-Karabakh residents await their fate

 Armenian Prime Minister Nikol Pashinian said in a video address that Nagorno-Karabakh’s residents should stay.

-"We don't want to talk about this, because we believe that the Armenians of Nagorno-Karabakh should live in their homes, in their homeland, in dignified and safe conditions," Armenian said on September 21.
+"We don't want to talk about this, because we believe that the Armenians of Nagorno-Karabakh should live in their homes, in their homeland, in dignified and safe conditions," Pashinyan said on September 21.
 "At this moment, our assessment is that there is no direct threat to the civilian population of Nagorno-Karabakh."

-Pashinyan that a mass evacuation was “not plan A nor plan B,” and that he hoped the Karabakh Armenians would still be able to live a “safe and dignified” life there, but that Armenia was ready and able to accept 40,000 families if the need arose.
+Pashinyan added that a mass evacuation was “not plan A nor plan B,” and that he hoped the Karabakh Armenians would still be able to live a “safe and dignified” life in Nagorno-Karabakh, but that Armenia was ready and able to accept 40,000 families if the need arose.

-Pashinyan is facing strong criticism for failing to back Nagorno-Karabakh in recent months, which opponents say encouraged the Azerbaijani offensive.
+Pashinyan is facing strong criticism for failing to back Nagorno-Karabakh in recent months, an approach which opponents say encouraged the Azerbaijani offensive.

-Thousands have been protesting this week, with police deploying stun grenades against the crowd at one point.
+Thousands have been protesting against Pashinyan in Yerevan this week, with police deploying stun grenades against the crowd at one point.
 Armenian opposition groups claimed that some 350 supporters were detained on September 22.
-The authorities say 16 policemen and 18 civilians were wounded on Tuesday night.
+The authorities said 16 policemen and 18 civilians were wounded on Tuesday night.

 The protesters are also angry with Russia for the inaction of its peacekeepers.
 The Russian embassy in Yerevan has become one of the main targets of the protests in recent days.